danilojpferreira/pipe-test/README.md

 ## Usage

 After installed, the `pipe-test` command will be available.
-The command accepts 2 arguments, both of which mus tbe valid JSON files:
+The command accepts 2 arguments, both of which must be valid JSON files:

 1. The pipeline file
 2. The configuration file (optional)